Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements

-Since $\xi$ itself can be obtained with much higher precision than the individual BW terms themselves, the resulting specific difference offers a robust observable with reduced theoretical uncertainty.
-For many elements, $\xi$ is not readily tabulated in the literature.
-In such cases, we extract it by taking the ratio of the BW shifts from Ref.~\cite{Indelicato}.
-Whenever dedicated calculations of $\xi$ exist, we use those values.
-We note that our bounds are not sensitive to variations of $\xi$ beyond the fourth digit.
-We compare our results with constraints derived from helium and hydrogen.
-For those elements, one can also define an alternative specific difference to suppress the nuclear effects in their hyperfine structure, known as $D_{21}$~\cite{Karshenboim_2002}.
-Here, one compares the hyperfine intervals of a $1s$ and excited $2s$ state
+Since $\xi$ can be determined more precisely than individual BW terms, the specific difference yields a robust observable with reduced uncertainty.
+Note that $\xi$ is fully determined within the SM and FNS effects enter only as small corrections to the new physics contribution.
+We have ensured that this is a small effect.

+For many elements, tabulated values of $\xi$ are unavailable.
+In these cases, we extract $\xi$ from the BW shifts in ~\cite{Indelicato}.
+Where available, we use dedicated calculations of $\xi$.
+Our bounds are insensitive to variations in $\xi$ beyond the fourth digit.
+We compare with constraints from hydrogen and helium.
+For these elements, an alternative specific difference $D_{21}$ can be defined \cite{Karshenboim_2002}.
+It compares the HFS of a $1s$ and excited $2s$ state

-where $\triangle E_{1s}$ is the $1s$ hyperfine splitting, and $\triangle E_{2s}$ corresponds to the respective $2s$ hyperfine splitting in $\rm{H}$ and alternatively $^{3}\rm{He}^+$.
-We note an analogy to $\triangle' E$ when employing $\xi=1/8$ (with different systems), which approximately holds for low-$Z$ elements in general.
+where $\triangle E_{1s}$ is the $1s$ HFS, and $\triangle E_{2s}$ corresponds to the respective $2s$ HFS.
+This is analogous to $\triangle’ E$ with $\xi=1/8$, which approximately holds for low-$Z$ elements.
 In Table~\ref{tab:table}, we present the theory and experimental values for $D_{21}$ in helium and hydrogen along with the values for $\triangle' E$ in heavier elements.
+Details on the experimental and theoretical precision are given in the Appendix.

 \begingroup

 \endgroup